Signpost

 Sessions

 This is not a course.
-There are no grades, no certificates, no right answers.
-It is a structured space for practitioners — educators, organizers, neighbors, advocates — to witness together before acting together.
+There are no grades, no certificates, and no pressure to already know the right language.
+It is a structured space for people who want to think with others instead of figuring everything out alone.

 SEE